dimitri-nicolo/calico/master/networking/dual-tor.md

 > reference]({{site.baseurl}}/{{page.version}}/reference/installation/api) for details.
 {: .alert .alert-info}

-However, when the method reaches the point of needing to configure a Tigera-specific resource - typically, the license key - you may see that fail.
-If that happens, the explanation for it is that the various components of {{site.prodname}} have been scheduled to nodes that are split across different racks, and we don't yet have a working data path between pods running in different racks.
+When you reach the point of configuring a Tigera-specific resource - typically, the license key - you may see that fail.
+If that happens, the explanation is that the various components of {{site.prodname}} have been scheduled to nodes that are split across different racks, and we don't yet have a working data path between pods running in different racks.

 > **Note**: To be more precise: at this point, we have a working data path between any
 > components that are running on the nodes with host networking - i.e. using the nodes'